 Babu's Story

 Babu joined Watsi on February 14th, 2014.
-Eight years ago, Babu joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Babu's most recent donation traveled 8,500 miles to support Clerize, a joyful 4-year-old from Kenya, to fund clubfoot repair surgery so she can grow up active.
+Nine years ago, Babu joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Babu's most recent donation traveled 8,500 miles to support Mary, a nine-year-old girl from Kenya, to fund leg surgery.

 Impact